12.1 Eligibility - Adoption Assistance Payments, Medicaid & Non-Recurring | CWS

 The 60-consecutive-month provision does not include detention facilities or psychiatric hospitals.
 This includes, but is not limited to, placements in foster family homes, foster homes of relatives, group homes, emergency shelters, residential facilities, child care institutions, and pre-adoptive homes.
 A child is in foster care in accordance with this definition regardless of whether the foster care facility is licensed, and payments are made by DFCS for the care of the child, whether adoption assistance payments are being made prior to the finalization of an adoption, or whether there is federal matching of any payments that are made.
 A child must be in foster care for at least one day of a month.
 A runaway episode will count toward calculating the 60-consecutive-month period if DFCS retained responsibility for custody of the child during the runaway episode because a child in this situation is considered to be in foster care.
 Since DFCS considers a child who is on a trial home visit to be in foster care, the trial home visit period count towards calculating the 60-consecutive-month period. -

-To be considered Title IV-E eligible for an applicable child:
+To be considered Title IV-E eligible:

 -